 Asian girl speaking to fellow student friends in lecture room

-• Timed practice and full mocks
+• Timed practice under exam conditions

 Lionheart made all the difference in how my son approached the UCAT.
 It wasn’t just the strategies — though those were invaluable — but also the calm, steady encouragement he received throughout.
 By the time the exam came, he wasn’t panicked, he was prepared.
 He’s now on track for Medicine at Bristol, and we couldn’t be more grateful.